gadget-framework/gadget2/docs/userguide.md

 $$\label{eq:migpenalty}
 \ell = \left( \sum_{ij}^{} M_{ij}^{p_0} \right)^{p_1}$$

+\bigskip
 The use of 2 power coefficients gives increased flexibility for the likelihood component.
-In general, a higher value of $p_1$ applies a higher penalty to ”many small negative values”, where as a higher value of $p_0$ applies a higher penalty to ”few large negative values”.
+In general, a higher value of $p_1$ applies a higher penalty to "many small negative values", where as a higher value of $p_0$ applies a higher penalty to "few large negative values".
 For a simple sum of squares of the migration matrix values, $p_0$ should be set to 2, and $p_1$ should be set to 1.

+\bigskip
 To specify a MigrationPenalty likelihood component, the format required in the main likelihood file is as follows: